publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch53/schIII/m__us_usc_t15_s2663.md

         (1) __Action levels__

-            The updated citizen’s guide published as provided in subsection (a) of this section shall include a description of a series of action levels indicating the health risk associated with different levels of radon exposure.
+            The updated citizen’s guide published as provided in subsection (a) shall include a description of a series of action levels indicating the health risk associated with different levels of radon exposure.

         (2) __Other information__